 In part II of the Goal Accountability System next week, I will show you how to pick all the right plays from your playbook so that you can take your newly defined goal and make it into a reality.

-And if you don’t want to wait that long, you can join The Rebels Den Playground today to establish your Goal Accountability System so you can receive support, guidance, accountability, and coaching to help you not only get started but to more importantly keep going.
+And if you don’t want to wait that long, you can join The Gathering today to establish your Goal Accountability System so you can receive support, guidance, accountability, and coaching to help you not only get started but to, more importantly, keep going.